CarterTMDev/CarterTMDev/README.md

 ### About me
 Hey!
-I'm game developer, programmer, and the founder of [Sonamu Games](https://sonamugames.com/).
+I'm a game developer, programmer, and the founder of [Sonamu Games](https://sonamugames.com/).
 I do web dev and other programming stuff, too.
 I'm mostly self-taught.

 ---